top of page

 CBT can help with:

-Polyvagal Theory Informed Therapy
+Polyvagal Theory Techniques

 Polyvagal-informed therapy is based on understanding how your nervous system responds to safety and threat.